 Montenegro

-The last two years has seen a radical shift in political power in Montenegro, with new political leadership entering government in 2020 for the first time in the country’s independence.
+The last three years has seen a radical shift in political power in Montenegro, with new political leadership entering government for the first time in the country’s independence.
 This shift has led to renewed vigor in strengthening democratic and good governance processes.
-IFES focuses on strengthening anti-corruption efforts and promoting digital security to address disinformation in social media.
-Since 1997, IFES has supported electoral stakeholders to strengthen the electoral process in Montenegro, with particular focus on electoral reform, legal frameworks, voter education and anti-corruption.
-IFES has partnered with election commissions, state institutions, civil society and media outlets to improve cooperation and promote secure elections.
+As of 2023, IFES’s programming, funded by the United Kingdom’s Foreign, Commonwealth, and Development Office (FCDO) and the U.S. Department of State, focuses on strengthening anti-corruption efforts, improving election cybersecurity and digital resilience, and combatting information integrity threats during elections.
+Since 1997, IFES has engaged electoral stakeholders on strengthening the electoral process in Montenegro, with a particular focus on electoral reform, legal frameworks, voter education, and anti-corruption.
+IFES has worked with election commissions, state institutions, civil society, and media outlets to improve cooperation and promote secure elections.